Binge Culture Space Project

 There are more than 10 artists working in Binge Culture on a regular basis, and we have collaborated with hundreds of people from across Aotearoa over the years.
 During this time we have found the most fruitful making periods have occurred when we have had access to consistent and flexible spaces to develop work in.

-We wish to create a space where new performance can both be developed and presented to small audiences, without the accompanying constraints of shared space and week-long presentation slots.
+We wish to create a space where new performance can both be developed and workshopped with in-house audiences, without the accompanying constraints of shared space and week-long presentation slots.
 The model of brick and mortar independent theatre companies has all but disappeared from NZ.
 This has contributed to, for example, fractured and shortened development periods for new work.
 Rigorous development of ideas is not possible when concepts must be committed to without first being tested.

 The impact the space will have on our practice and for other contemporary performance artists: